• Skip to primary navigation

 ×

-Of course a little frosting makes this a sweet dessert, but don't overlook the option to leave them plain - they go great with a little coffee, bourbon, or dessert wine.
+Of course a little frosting makes this a sweet dessert, but don't overlook the option to leave them plain - they go great with a little coffee or bourbon.

 And if you love the paisley icing, I have a few tips at the end of the blog post.